PArns/ioBroker.netatmo/README.md

 The parameter homeId is the string listed behind the name of your Camera within the Objects tab (optional, if multiple cameras are installed), the personsId is the id within the "Known" persons folder

+### setHome
+Basically the same functionality as described for "setAway" above also is existing for "setHome" to set persons or full homes as "occupied".

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__